WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

 **************

 A lot of processes impart a dynamic force unto a tool and therefore a robot.
-The EndeffectorTool class, therefore, provides functionality to apply force and torque to the tool center point of the tool.
+The :class:`EndeffectorTool` class, therefore, provides functionality to apply force and torque to the tool center point of the tool.
 This force or torque vector can either be specified in local TCP coordinates or world coordinates.